-Koshtan is the third highest mountain in Europe.
+Koshtan is the fourth highest mountain in Europe.
 It's one of the two "Brothers of Bezengi", marking the eastern end of the Northern Massif.
-The other brother is Dychtau, in western end of the range and also Europe's second highest peak.
+The other brother is Dychtau, in the western end of the range which also is Europe's second highest peak.

 The big pyramid of Koshtan is an impressive sight and its NW face gives you a good picture of how difficult climbing in the Caucasus can be.